Lafayette KT-135 EXPLOR-AIR radio kit

 Scrape the steel bracket, scrape the brass collar, then solder them together.
 I have a 100% success rate with this fix.

-I found this fuzzy picture on the world wide web.
-Someone has replaced the antenna tuning capacitor with a standard trimmer.
-Unfortunately, due to its construction one side of this trimmer is now electrically connected to the chassis.
+This radio appeared on the Worthpoint website in 2015.
+In April of 2024, this same radio appeared on ebay.
+The antenna tuning capacitor has been replaced with a standard trimmer.
+If it is the wrong type, one side of this trimmer is now electrically connected to the chassis.
 (The capacitor needs to be isolated from the chassis.)
 Notice Coil "A" is missing!
 What could have gone wrong?

-Using this type of capacitor shorts out all the other tuning capacitors by creating a new chassis connection.
+Using the wrong type of capacitor here shorts out the tuning capacitors by creating a new chassis connection.
 Both sides of the main and fine tuning capacitors are now connected to the chassis.
 Worse, one side of the (unpolarized) AC cord is now connected to the chassis through whatever coil has been selected with SWITCH K, causing a dangerous shock hazard.
 If the chassis touched anything grounded, the missing coil probably went up in a bright orange flash and a puff of smoke.

 Rebuilding The Filter Capacitor.